Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 How to Wrap Pork Mooncake {Xian Rou Yue Bing 鲜肉月饼}?

 In a nutshell, you can follow a similar method of wrapping Shanghai Soup Dumplings or wrapping Chinese Buns, to the point when you have pleated a full circle around the edge of the wrapper.
-This is step 5 in below “How to Wrap Chinese Buns?” illustration.
+This is step 5 in below “How to Wrap Chinese Buns?” illustration below.

 how to wrap buns